pbe9216/netsec-crs/netsec-labs/netsec-lab03/labguide.md

 - Configure DHCP server
 - Try to run a real DHCP request
 - Perform a DHCP starvation attack (yersinia)
-- Observe effect and switch
+- Observe effect on switch
-- Observe effect on router
+- Observe effect on router (which is the dhcp server)

 ### Neighbor discovery
 - Look for neighboring information